sojibsjoy/flutterClockApp/README.md

 <br>
 Here is the Alarm Page View:<br>
 <img src="screenshots/Alarm_page.png" alt="Alarm Page View" height=400 /><br>
-To store all the alarms I used Flutter Local Database Library (SQflite).<br>
+To store all the alarms I used Flutter Local NO-SQL Database Library (Hive).<br>
 And for the notification, I used Flutter Local Notification Library.<br>
 Till Now, These are the features I am working with.<br>
 InShaaAllah, I will finish this project very soon.<br>